dimsemenov/photoswipe-dynamic-caption-plugin/README.md

 ## Intiailization

-The plugin has a single JS `photoswipe-dynamic-caption-plugin.esm.js` and a single CSS file `photoswipe-dynamic-caption-plugin.css`.
+The plugin has a single JS file `photoswipe-dynamic-caption-plugin.esm.js` and a single CSS file `photoswipe-dynamic-caption-plugin.css`.

 It can be initialized like this: